What is a digital badge?

 How do you set up a badge?

 The University of Derby has just run a pilot phase across a few select departments.
-If you are a member of staff and want a new badge to be created, you will have to fill out a Badge Request Form and lease with CELT over the design of the badge.
+If you are a member of staff and want a new badge to be created, you will have to fill out a Badge Request Form and liaise with CELT over the design of the badge.
 Once both have been competed you will be given an account on the Open Badge Factory website to allow you to issue your badges to your students.

 Click these links for more information: